HEROIN ADDICTION - GET HELP

 Maintenance or detoxification (detox)?

-Heroin detox allows you to get clean from heroin and maybe start with Naltrexone maintenance for starters.
+Heroin detox UK allows you to get clean from heroin and maybe start with Naltrexone maintenance for starters.

 Overdose risk after detox